-Think of three different possible topics that you can talk to the examiner about.
+Think of three different possible topics that you would like to talk to the examiner about.

-What can you say about each possible topic?
-Which one shows your English skills the best?
-Which one do you want to talk about with the examiner?
+What can you say about each topic?
+Which one demonstrates your English skills the best?
+Which one would you like to discuss with the examiner?

-Before the exam, you must complete a topic form with four points you want to discuss.
-You may use the Trinity topic form available at trinitycollege.com/ISEtopicform or you may create your own form with four points for discussion.
+It is a good idea to bring some notes or a mind map with you to the exam.
 You may also bring a small item such as a picture, an event ticket or medal into the exam room to support the topic dicussion.
 However, mobile phones must not be brought into the exam room.

-You take the topic form into your exam.
-The examiner uses this to start the discussion.
+During the exam, you discuss your topic with the examiner.
+Remember to plan your topic as a discussion, thinking of questions that you can ask the examiner and also questions that the examiner might ask you.